fugue-project/fugue/README.md

 This syntax is simpler, cleaner, and more maintainable than the PySpark equivalent.
 At the same time, no edits were made to the original Pandas-based function to bring it to Spark.
 It is still usable on Pandas DataFrames.
 Fugue `transform()` also supports Dask and Ray as execution engines alongside the default Pandas-based engine.

 The Fugue API has a broader collection of functions that are also compatible with Spark, Dask, and Ray.
 For example, we can use `load()` and `save()` to create an end-to-end workflow compatible with Spark, Dask, and Ray.
+For the full list of functions, see the [Top Level API](https://fugue.readthedocs.io/en/latest/top_api.html)

 ```python
 import fugue.api as fa